poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 an Amzaon DynamoDB table.
 You can associate the stream ARN with a `Lambda function` This way, AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects that new stream records.

+- __DynamoDB auto scaling__ leverages Application Auto Scaling service to `dynamically adjust provisioned throughput capacity` on your behalf.

+  * Handle sudden increase in traffic without throttling.
+  * Even if DynamoDB auto scaling is managing our table's throughput, you still must provide initial settings for read and write capacity.
+  * You may need to manually adjust throughput capacity to bulk-load data.

+- __Strategy for high read and write__: Use partition keys with a large number of distinct values for the underlying DynamoDB table.

 __Auto Scaling Group__